 Our specialist charity property solicitors advise charities and not-for-profit organisations on their property disputes.
-These include:

 - dilapidations claims for tenants (this being claims by landlords for disrepair at the end of leases)

 - residential possession claims against beneficiaries of charities (under licences or tenancies)